 Hamilton hails Mercedes upgrades in Monaco

-Lewis Hamilton was in a high mood as Mercedes unveiled their much anticipated upgrades on the opening day of the 2023 Monaco Grand Prix.
+Lewis Hamilton was in a high mood as the much anticipated Mercedes upgrades were unveiled on the opening day of the 2023 Monaco Grand Prix.

 The team’s troubles since the introduction of the ground-effect regulations remain to be widely known, but a shift in thinking away from the ‘zero sidepod’ design is expected to drive an improvement in performance and enable them in the fight to take back the world championship.